elfi-dev/elfi/README.rst

 - dask
 - distributed

-If you want the plotting then also
+If you want the plotting then also:

 - graphviz

 You will probably need the latest version of dask and distributed::